FoxDotBuild/Hello-Fox-Build/PITCHME.md

 ---

-# What Happens at a Makerspace?
+# Daily Activity

-Learning and making, similar to a library
+ * Learning and making, similar to a library.
+ * Co-working.
+ * Socializing.

 ...